Competing with home sharing competitors (alternative accommodations) and local hotels

 Competing with both local and nontraditional competition can be tricky, but personalizing the guest experience before they arrive, during their stay and after they leave will surely set you apart from any competition.
 Utilizing your hospitality tools like Media, Business Intelligence, PMS, CRS, Guest Management Solutions, Sales & Event Management, and Service Optimization collectively allows you to create superior guest experiences simply and easily, delivering a customized and unique stay experience that alternative accommodations can’t even come close to.

-Learn more about the new Alternative Accommodations solution for Demand360 and Rate360 here or contact your sales representative.
+Learn more about the new Alternative Accommodations data found inr Demand360 and Rate360 here or contact your sales representative.